 I mentioned the closet earlier.
 Here it is.
 I'd almost say it's disappointing in a way.
 Only three full-length 80's mega furs?
 They could have done better than that.

 Injecting a little more variety to the program, the next fur is this silver fox vest/jacket.
 It's a bit more “sporty” that way, but I'll completely shock you and say I'd have preferred the entire thing to be silver fox.

 I grant it's hard to make fox look sporty, and I'd argue that's part of the charm.

 Next up is probably my favorite from the film.
 Sadly, it's not given the lavish attention of the marquee cross fox coat.
 This huge black fox wrap overflows all around Miss Powers.

-Most of the shots don’t give it the credit it deserves, and things are complicated by the fact this is the scene where Stephanie’s relationship with Sabrina’s British boyfriend gets a little “complicated.”
+Most of the shots don't give it the credit it deserves, and things are complicated because this is the scene where Stephanie's relationship with Sabrina's British boyfriend gets a little “complicated.”
 By which I mean it involves attempted asphyxiation.

 To bring down the mean British guy, Stephanie breaks out the full-length cross fox coat again in the lengthy climax of the entire miniseries.